rjw57/buri/docs/lcd-display.md

 .endmacro
 ```

-The first thing to do is to define the various parameters of our display.
-My
+Now we can define the various parameters of our display.
+My 20&times;4 display
-20&times;4 display is arranged with a slightly odd ordering of lines with
+is arranged with a slightly odd ordering of lines with respect to display
-respect to display addresses.
-Rather than taking up space with code to compute
+addresses.
+Rather than taking up space with code to compute the line offsets,
-the line offsets, it's more space-efficient to just code a small lookup table:
+it's more space-efficient to just code a small lookup table:

 ```ca65
 LINE_LEN   = 20       ; Length of a single line (characters)